Most of us have the wrong idea about conflict in marriage.

 - Withdrawing during conflict: shutting down and refusing to talk

 These three behaviors were identified by Hanzal and Segrin (2009) as being particularly dysfunctional over the long term.
-They will wear down your spouse, leaving him or her with less and less ability to deal with them over time.
+They will wear down your spouse, leaving him or her less and less able to deal with them over time.

 Wives are particularly sensitive to this.

 You see, husbands react more to in-the-moment behaviors.
 They get stressed but then they calm down.